great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_validate_multiple_batches_within_single_checkpoint.md

-By default, a Checkpoint will only validate the last Batch included in a Batch Request.
-This guide will demonstrate how to validate multiple Batches identified by a single Batch Request using a Python loop and a Checkpoint's `validations` parameter.
+By default, a Checkpoint only validates the last Batch included in a Batch Request.
+Use the information provided here to learn how you can use a Python loop and the Checkpoint `validations` parameter to validate multiple Batches identified by a single Batch Request.

 ## Prerequisites